KevinStirling/youngk.me_v4/content/blog/focus-for-2026.md

 draft = false
 +++

-The past couple years has been a bit of a roller coaster for me, and as you may be able to tell by the date on this post about setting my goals for the year, I'm still working on it :D
+The past couple years have been a bit of a roller coaster for me, and as you may be able to tell by the date on this post about setting my goals for the year, I'm still working on it :D

-This isn't the place for my to tell you why, but I am excited to talk about all the stuff I plan to work on in 2026.
+This isn't the place for me to tell you why, but I am excited to talk about all the stuff I plan to work on in 2026.

 # _[scorebug.sh](https://github.com/KevinStirling/scorebug.sh)_